niwa99/Tower-Defense/documents/UCS/UCS-Sell_Towers/UCS-Sell_Towers.md

 # 2 Flow of Events
 ## 2.1 Basic Flow
-- User clicks twice on a built tower
+- User clicks on an already focused tower
-- a popup with the tower stats, the upgraded tower stats and the option to sell the tower opens
+- a popup menu opens which contains the tower stats, the upgraded tower stats and the option to sell the tower
 - User clicks on the sell button
 - the popup disappears
 - the tower disappears
-- the own ingame money increases a bit
+- the ingame money increases according to the value of the sold tower

 ### 2.1.1 Activity Diagram
 ![Activity Diagram for SellTowers](./Activity_Diagram-Sell_Towers.jpg)